Creating Interfaith Leaders: Helping a Higher Ed Non-Profit Find Its Identity

 We kicked our work off by meeting with IFYC stakeholders to understand the opportunities and challenges a rebrand presented for their organization.
 We then conducted numerous interviews with members of IFYC’s core audiences to understand their current perceptions of IFYC and the challenges they faced in their interfaith work.
-A key discovery was that IFYC’s diverse audience groups didn’t share a common understanding of why interfaith cooperation mattered.
-More importantly, we found that this limited their ability to work with one another to make change.
+Surprisingly, we learned that that IFYC’s diverse audience groups didn’t share a common understanding of why interfaith cooperation mattered—and that this limited their ability to work together to make change.

 Having decided to pursue a master brand strategy rather than creating a series of sub-brands, we set out to find the creative angle that would unite IFYC’s audiences around a common vision.
-After presenting several directions, we landed on the concept of Indivisible — the idea that the harnessing of our most fundamental differences could create a new nation.
-One that cannot be broken.
-A nation diverse.
-A nation indivisible.
+After presenting several directions, we landed on the concept of "Indivisible"—the idea that harnessing our most fundamental differences could paradoxically create a stronger, more unified nation.

 Rallied around our new concept, we focused on bringing it to life across brand identity, collateral, and messaging.
 We quickly found that talking about and illustrating principles of interfaith cooperation required a keen understanding of the many nuances in the space.
 The IFYC team was a great partner and we worked to provide plenty of options and iterations to make sure we got it right.